oak-hu/oak-hu.github.io/content/Essays/Moral Philosophy/Week 1.md

 > In the case of abstinences indeed—of things which people forbear to do, from moral considerations, though the consequences in the particular case might be beneficial—it would be unworthy of an intelligent agent not to be consciously aware that the action is of a class which, if practised generally, would be generally injurious, and that this is the ground of the obligation to abstain from it.

-In other words, sometimes *a* is actually (AU)-right but apparently (RU)-wrong.
-In these cases, either a is not actually ru-wrong (in which case we should amend what we think is optimific), or a is actually ru-wrong (in which case a would be morally wrong; but as we saw, Mill doubts this possibility).
+In other words, sometimes $a$ is actually (AU)-right but apparently (RU)-wrong.
+In these cases, either $a$ is not actually (RU)-wrong (in which case we should amend what we think is optimific), or a is actually (RU)-wrong (in which case a would be morally wrong; but as we saw, Mill doubts this possibility).
 The latter feature is not characteristic of multi-level (AU) heuristics, so I read Mill as advocating (RU) instead.

 ### Objections to my reading